shewag-dev/shewag-dev/README.md

 ### 📊 Data Cleaning & Analysis

-- 🐍 Python-based data science project
+- 🐍 Python-based Data Science project
 - 🧹 Data cleaning and preprocessing
 - 📊 Data analysis and visualization
 - 📈 Worked with datasets using Pandas, NumPy and Matplotlib